Katya Rubia: Other interests

-Other interests are the research of the effects of Meditation on brain function and structure.
+Other interests are the research of the effects of meditation on brain function and structure.
 She has also studied how meditation could be used as a complementary and alternative medicine (CAM) treatment in children with ADHD.

+In 2026, she featured in the Channel 4 documentary The Great ADHD Myth?, later stating that her words had been "cherry-picked" to support the programme's portrayal of ADHD as a myth and describing the programme as biased and irresponsible.